zhihantan/dysonCoinGecko/README.md

 ```python
 pip install pycoingecko
 ```
-2. Import the CryptoDataAnalyzer class into your Python script or Jupyter notebook:
+2. Import the CryptoDataAnalyzer class into your Python Script or Jupyter Notebook:

 ```python
 from CryptoDataAnalyzer import CryptoDataAnalyzer